-If you’re ready to move forward into 2014 and sustain the progress your organization has made then you need to schedule an Advance meeting of your elected and appointed officials.
-Way more than a conventional retreat, our approach enables a group to focus on future conditions and generate progressive strategies and innovative tactics to effectively anticipate and respond to changing circumstances.
-This results in a proactive and dynamic approach to supporting a high-quality, high-performance organization.
+Realizing growth and comfort don’t co-exist its likely more Volatility, Uncertainty, Complexity and Ambiguity are on the horizon.
+In order to ensure 2015 is an exceptional year, an Advance meeting of your elected and appointed officials should be scheduled.
+Much more than a traditional retreat, our approach enables a group to unify their focus on future conditions to generate progressive strategies and innovative tactics to effectively anticipate and respond to changing circumstances.

 “Patrick Ibarra brought a new level of strategic thinking to our annual strategic planning session.
 He stretched our minds, helped bridge the gap between council members and City staff, and made sure we ended up with a list of goals that could be realistically accomplished.
 Patrick really brought his knowledge of how cities work to our session, and opened the door for our continuous improvement.
 I’d recommend Patrick and his team to anyone who wants to bring new energy and productivity to their meetings.”